About us

 South London Counselling & Support Services (SLCSS)

-South London Counselling & Support Services (SLCSS) is a voluntary, non profit charitable company, established in December 2006, to provide impartial and confidential services in guidance and free therapeutic counselling services for children, young people, their families and their parents/guardians (we welcome donations).
+South London Counselling & Support Services (SLCSS) is a voluntary, non‑profit charitable organisation established in December 2006 to provide impartial, confidential guidance and free therapeutic counselling for children, young people, and their families.

-SLCS exists to tackle health inequalities by supporting the mental health and wellbeing of BAME children and young people.
+SLCSS exists to tackle health inequalities by improving the mental health and well-being of Black and Minoritised children and young people.
 We work alongside faith groups, community organisations, parents, statutory partners, and funders to create safe, culturally relevant spaces that reduce stigma, strengthen resilience, and improve access to care.
-By combining grassroots engagement with measurable outcomes, SLCS delivers immediate support while building lasting change, ensuring that every young person has the opportunity to thrive.
+By combining grassroots engagement with measurable outcomes, SLCSS delivers immediate support while building lasting change, ensuring that every young person has the opportunity to thrive.

-SLCSS is a member of the British Association for Counselling and Psychotherapy (BACP) and the services rendered includes motivational activities to Black and ethnic minorities who are living working, training or studying in London boroughs of Lewisham, Greenwich, Southwark and Bexleyheath.
+SLCSS is a registered member of the British Association for Counselling and Psychotherapy (BACP).
+We provide non-judgemental, confidential therapeutic counselling, guidance, and motivational activities for Black and Minoritised communities living, working, studying, or training in the London Boroughs of Lewisham, Greenwich, Southwark, and Bexley.
+We welcome donations to support our work.

 Call Us: 0208 852 3400